 - Exterior Modifications

 There are quite a number of exterior modifications that we’ve seen.
 Most commonly these are rear diffuser, front lip spoiler, aftermarket wheels, lowering springs, wheel spacers and the blacked out grill surround.
-Most owners tend to keep things simple as the standard bumpers and wheels are pretty good, unfortunately we’ve seen some less than tasteful modifications including one blue VRS with of hideous pink detailing.
-I’ll get some photos up soon!
+Most owners tend to keep things simple as the standard bumpers and wheels are pretty good, unfortunately, we’ve seen some less than tasteful modifications including one blue VRS with of hideous pink detailing.
+I’ll get some photos up soon! (update – since this has been such a bone of contention for many owners – we’ve dedicated a whole page to the Modified MK3 in their very own gallery – click for the Modified Skoda Octavia MK3 VRS Gallery

 - Re-coding (VCDS & obdeleven)